 HEAVY DAYS IN DOOM TOWN – A CELEBRATION OF ALL THINGS SLOW AND HEAVY

-For the past three years, the association has been organizing the successful DIY Death Metal Festival “Kill-Town Death Fest” (KTDF – www.killtowndeathfest.dk).
+For the past five years, the association has been organizing the successful DIY Death Metal Festival “Kill-Town Death Fest” (KTDF – www.killtowndeathfest.dk).

 We dont want to be delineanted by a specific genre like the KTDF, but rather on the contrary move around in a wider field of musical genres, such as doom, sludge, stonerrock, psych, heavyrock and more.
 Our goal is like KTDF to bring exposure to Scandinavian and international undergroundbands, and to promote Do-It-Yourself culture and ethics to areas of the rockworld that usually isnt exposed to these ideals.
 By doing so we intend to create a concretre alternative to the corporate musicindustri.
 We want to create an event that can be gathering across boarders for musicenthusiasts fra near and far.

 The festival has been build on the experiences made through the organizational work, the structuring and the running of KTDF, but we wanna point out that this is an entirely different project and a new group of people cooporating together in the same association and promoting the same ideas.

 HDDT IIII will one again be a 4-day event taking place from 30th April to 3rd May 2015 and the final edition.